Ideasthesia: Examples and evidence

 Evidence for grapheme-color synesthesia comes also from the finding that colors can be flexibly associated to graphemes, as new meanings become assigned to those graphemes.
-In one study synesthetes were presented with Glagolitic letters that they have never seen before, and the meaning was acquired through a short writing exercise.
+In one study synesthetes were presented with Glagolitic letters that they had never seen before, and the meaning was acquired through a short writing exercise.
 The Glagolitic graphemes inherited the colors of the corresponding Latin graphemes as soon as the Glagolitic graphemes acquired the new meaning.

 In another study, synesthetes were prompted to form novel synesthetic associations to graphemes never seen before.
 Synesthetes created those associations within minutes or seconds – which was time too short to account for creation of new physical connections between color representation and grapheme representation areas in the brain, pointing again towards ideasthesia.
-Although the time course is consistent with postsynaptic AMPA receptor upregulation and/or NMDA receptor coactivation, which would imply that the realtime experience is invoked at the synaptic level of analysis prior to establishment of novel wiring per se, a very intuitively appealing model.
+Although the time course is consistent with postsynaptic AMPA receptor upregulation or NMDA receptor coactivation, or both, which would imply that the realtime experience is invoked at the synaptic level of analysis prior to establishment of novel wiring per se, a very intuitively appealing model.

 For lexical–gustatory synesthesia evidence also points towards ideasthesia: in lexical-gustatory synesthesia, verbalisation of the stimulus is not necessary for the experience of concurrents.
 Instead, it is sufficient to activate the concept.

 Another case of synesthesia is swimming-style synesthesia in which each swimming style is associated with a vivid experience of a color.
 These synesthetes do not need to perform the actual movements of a corresponding swimming style.
 To activate the concurrent experiences, it is sufficient to activate the concept of a swimming style (e.g., by presenting a photograph of a swimmer or simply talking about swimming).

 It has been argued that grapheme-color synesthesia for geminate consonants also provides evidence for ideasthesia.

 In pitch-color synesthesia, the same tone will be associated with different colors depending on how it has been named; do-sharp (i.e. di) will have colors similar to do (e.g., a reddish color) and re-flat (i.e. ra) will have color similar to that of re (e.g., yellowish), although the two classes refer to the same tone.
 Similar semantic associations have been found between the acoustic characteristics of vowels and the notion of size.

 There are synesthetic experiences that can occur just once in a lifetime, and are thus dubbed one-shot synesthesia.
 Investigation of such cases has indicated that such unique experiences typically occur when a synesthete is involved in an intensive mental and emotional activity such as making important plans for one's future or reflecting on one's life.
 It has been thus concluded that this is also a form of ideasthesia.